 The expressive lyricism of gypsy violin music made a deep impression on South, and remained a powerful influence for the rest of his life.
 However, I suspect that this inclination (and his classical tendencies) conspired to marginalize his popularity among Jazz and Popular audiences.
 Nonetheless, central European repertoire and gypsy tunes -- what is known as tzigane (or cigany) -- was a mainstay of Eddie South’s personal musical style.

-South also hooked into another aspect of Gypsy tradition during his many lengthy stays in Europe, joining up with Django Reinhardt -- who was transforming his Manouche Gypsy tradition into a fresh new Jazz style with Stephane Grappelli in their Quintet of the Hot club of France.
+South also hooked into another aspect of Gypsy tradition during his many lengthy stays in Europe, joining up with Django Reinhardt -- who was transforming his Manouche gypsy tradition into a fresh new Jazz style with Stephane Grappelli in their Quintet of the Hot club of France.
 The result was some of Eddie South’s most spectacular collaborations and best pure jazz records, such as his exquisite 1937 duet with Django called “Eddie’s Blues” and several outstanding records of the Quintet with both Stephane and Eddie such as “Dinah” “Lady Be Good” and “Fiddle Blues.”

 1940S & ‘50s